froxlor/Froxlor/README.md

 3. Point your browser to http://[ip-of-webserver]/froxlor
 4. Follow the installer
 5. Login as administrator
-6. Adjust "Server > Settings" according to your needs
+6. Adjust "System > Settings" according to your needs
-7. Choose your distribution under "Server > Configuration"
+7. Choose your distribution under "System > Configuration"
 8. Follow the steps for your services
 9. Have fun!